Neural Style Transfer¶

 plt.show()

-We'll use transfer learning to load a previously trained convolutional network, and builds on top of that.
-We'll use the Visual Geometry Group (VGG) network from the NST paper published by the Visual Geometry Group at University of Oxford in 2014.
-We'll use VGG-19, a 19-layer version of the VGG network.
-This model has already been trained on the very large ImageNet database, and has learned to recognize a variety of low level features such as edges and simple textures (at the shallower layers) and high level features such as more complex textures and object classes (at the deeper layers).
+We'll use transfer learning to load a pretrained convolutional neural network and build on top of it.
+We'll use the Visual Geometry Group (VGG) network, specifically the VGG19, which is a 19-layer version of the VGG network.
+This model has already been trained on the very large ImageNet database and has learned to recognize a variety of low-level features such as edges and simple textures (in the shallower layers) and high-level features such as more complex textures and object classes (in the deeper layers).

 %%bash